FernleafSystems/WP-Custom-Content-By-Country/readme.txt

 [CBC country="us, fr" show="y"]abcdefg[/CBC]

-To then hide the text "mnopqrst" ONLY from visitors in Spain, I would use the following shortcode:
+To then hide the text "mnopqrst" ONLY from visitors in Spain, use the following shortcode:

 [CBC country="es" show="n"]mnopqrst[/CBC]

+= Can I filter for IP addresses instead of countries? =

+Yes, instead of using the `country` field, use `ip` instead. e.g.

+[CBC ip="1.2.3.4" show="y"]mnopqrst[/CBC]

+Note 1: If you have "country" field supplied, it'll never consider IP addresses.
+So make sure to remove the country field.

+Note 2: The plugin makes  attempt to verify the correct visitor IP address.
+This is up to you and your web hosting provider to ensure it's valid.

 = What happens if I leave out the option "show"? =